vincenzoml/VoxLogicA/README.md

 VoxLogicA: Voxel Logical Analysis
 =================================

-ImgQL is a language to analyse images, based on spatial logics and using a model-checking approach, which entails, in particular, heavy use of memoisation techniques to permit very complex analysis in short execution times, at the expense of memory, which is not considered scarce, also because on-disk caching is integrated in the approach.

 VoxLogicA is a tool for analysing images using ImgQL specifications.

+ImgQL is a language to analyse images, based on spatial logics and using a model-checking approach, which entails, in particular, heavy use of memoisation techniques to permit very complex analysis in short execution times, at the expense of used memory.

 License